What Is COPD?

 Although these symptoms are the most common, it is not guaranteed that every patient will have every one of them.
 So if you are experiencing any breathing problems, you should see your pulmonary doctor to make an accurate diagnosis.

 COPD is a progressive disease, meaning it will eventually get worse, but if the right precautions are taken, a patient can actually slow down the decline of lung function.
 There are several treatments for COPD that will help in your everyday life.

 - Continued use of cigarettes and smoking can make the disease progress faster.
 Therefore, smoking cessation is an important intervention for current smokers.
 Continued use of cigarettes will make the disease progress much faster.
 However, there are other environmental factors, besides cigarette smoke, that can aggravate COPD.
 Avoid toxic fumes, smoke from grills and other indoor and outdoor fumes and pollutants.
 Those in professions that produce fumes and toxins, such as welders, will have to be aware of the fumes they work around every day.

-- Another great option is to get referred to Pulmonary Rehab.
+- Pulmonary Rehabilitation may be useful.
 This type of rehab will help set you up on a schedule to stay active in a way that is healthy for COPD patients.
 You will be trained how to breathe in different ways such as “pursed lip breathing,” as well as teaching you how to begin an exercise routine that will increase your stamina.

-- Doctors also like to refer their patients to a nutritionist.
-This is because many people who suffer with COPD will lose weight and find it harder to eat and stay at a healthy weight.
+- Your doctor may refer you to a nutritionist.
+Many people who suffer with COPD find it harder to eat and stay at a healthy weight.
 Nutritionists will help set up a diet plan specifically for COPD patients to help keep you healthy.

 - In some more severe cases of COPD, sometimes oxygen therapy is prescribed.
 Medical equipment like oxygen concentrators and oxygen tanks can oftentimes help patients perform daily activities with more ease and also sleep more at night.